UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 After recovering the document structure from segmentations, we utilize existing OCR framework to convert the image of body text and equations to machine-readable format.
 The image of body text is converted to plain text via [Tesseract](https://opensource.google.com/projects/tesseract) and the image of an equation is converted to latex code via a [neural encoder-decoder model](https://arxiv.org/pdf/1609.04938v1.pdf).

-Lastly, our parser will take the HTML file and the plain text output from OCR as input and populate a Postgres database according to the schema as shown in Figure 1.
+Lastly, our parser will take the HTML file and the output from the OCR engines as input and populate a PostgreSQL database according to the schema as shown in Figure 1.

 ##### Resource